 Alzheimer's is projected to cripple America's healthcare system.

-- Total payments for health care, long-term care, and hospice for people with Alzheimer's disease and other dementias are projected to increase from $259 billion in 2017 to more than $1 trillion in 2050 (in 2017 dollars).8 This dramatic rise includes a four-fold increase in government spending under Medicare and Medicaid and a nearly four-fold increase in out-of-pocket spending.8
+- Total payments for health care, long-term care, and hospice for people with Alzheimer's disease and other dementias are projected to increase from $290 billion in 2018 to more than $1.1 trillion in 2050 (in 2019 dollars).1 Annual healthcare spending averages $4,500 more for patients with Alzheimer’s than similar patients.8,9

 People who have Alzheimer's disease need others to care for them, and many of those providing care are not paid for their time and services.

-- More than 15 million Americans provide unpaid care for someone with Alzheimer's disease or dementias.
-Unpaid caregivers are usually immediate family members or other relatives and friends.9 In 2016, these people provided an estimated 18.2 billion hours of unpaid care, a contribution valued at more than $230.1 billion.10 This is nearly 48 percent of the net value of Walmart sales in 2014 ($482 billion)11 and nine times the total revenue of McDonald's in 2014 ($27.4 billion).18
+- More than 16 million Americans, usually family and friends, provide unpaid care for someone with Alzheimer's disease or dementias.10 According to the US Bureau of Labor Statistics11, that would be just shy of a tenth of the entire US workforce.
+In 2017, these people provided an estimated 18.5 billion hours of unpaid care, a contribution valued at more than $234 billion.1 This would be about 46% of Walmart’s total revenue in 2017 ($500.3 billion)12 and 10 times the total revenue of McDonald's in 2017 ($22.8 billion).13

 Unpaid caregivers need help.

-- Caring for a person with Alzheimer's or another dementia is often extremely difficult, and many family and other unpaid caregivers experience high levels of emotional stress and depression as a result.12
+- Caring for a person with Alzheimer's or another dementia is often extremely difficult, and many family and other unpaid caregivers experience high levels of emotional stress and depression as a result.14

-- Caring for someone with Alzheimer's disease has been found to have a negative impact on the health, employment, income, and financial security of many caregivers.13
+- Caring for someone with Alzheimer's disease has been found to have a negative impact on the health, employment, income, and financial security of many caregivers.15